 Using facts, data, and statistics creates content that appeals to the logical part of the brain.
 But don't overlook content that connects emotionally with the reader.
 Use storytelling to establish this connection by being open, honest, and genuine.
-Story content can be something that happened to you, an event you witness regularly, or you can make-up something that would or could happen under some set of facts.
-Try humor when writing your post or use silly examples to illustrate your point.
+Story content can be something that happened to you, an event you witness regularly, or you can make up something that would or could happen under some facts.
+Try humor when writing your post, or use silly examples to illustrate your point.

-Use your experiences, opinions, and knowledge to create content that is unlike anything others can share.
-By bringing something different to the table you can break free from the blog-writing hordes and reap the benefits of originality.
+Use your experiences, opinions, and knowledge to create content, unlike anything others can share.
+By bringing something different to the table, you can break free from the blog-writing hordes and reap the benefits of originality.

 More Advanced Ideas to Make Your Blog Posts Stand Out

-When developing content, you can seek out subject matter that relates directly or peripherally to your market niche, or you can share your personal take on a product, service, or benefit of a particular widget.
-Be sure to be transparent, keep your voice consistent, and your audience will await every new post.
+When developing content, you can seek out subject matter that relates directly or peripherally to your market niche or share your personal take on a particular widget's product, service, or benefit.
+Be transparent, keep your voice consistent, and your audience will await every new post.
 Here are some more advanced ideas to help your content stand out.

-Criticize or debunk an opinion: Remember to attribute facts and figures used to support your stance.
+Criticize or debunk an opinion: Remember to attribute facts and figures to support your stance.

 Go against the flow: Observe everything around you and flip it on its head.
 Be fair and professional.